swift-server-community/dynamo-db-tables/README.md

 let updatedDatabaseItem = newDatabaseItem.createUpdatedItem(withValue: updatedValue, andTimeToLive: updatedTimeToLive)
 ```

-This function will create a new instance of TypedDatabaseItemWithTimeToLive with the same key and updated LastUpdatedDate and RowVersion values.
+This function will create a new instance of TypedTTLDatabaseItem with the same key and updated LastUpdatedDate and RowVersion values.
 By default, performing a **PutItem** operation with this item on a table where this row already exists and the RowVersion isn't equal to the value of the original row will fail.

 ## DynamoDBCompositePrimaryKeyTable